 I don’t find either of the accounts I’ve mentioned so far to be very useful.
 Approaching the problem phenomenologically, I from time to time sense a distinction, a distance, between what I do and my “real self.”
 This is where I can identify with what I read in Romans 7: Sometimes I know the right thing to do, having a concept of “right thing” not merely as something declared right by the forces of society or some bossy controlling God who is out to ruin my life, but as something even I consider right.
 I know the right thing but do it not.
 In this case the “hating the sin and loving the sinner” is not the stance of an external judge but my reflection on myself.
 I have a sense of a better life – both a better life in general and a better life “for me.”
 I want to change so that I can do all within my power to instantiate that better life.

 I also don’t think there is some real self there for me to uncover.
 Not in a substantive sense anyway.
 My ontology is structured around the reality of story.
 I live in a story.
 I am a character in this story.
 This story is partly my own, partly others.
 On the grandest level, my story is part of the story of God.
-If there is such a thing as “discovering my true self,” that discover is not directed toward the self, but directed toward God.
+If there is such a thing as “discovering my true self,” that act of discovery is not directed toward the self, but directed toward God.
 As I discern more clearly and truly God’s story and my role within that story, I, as a result, more truly discover my self.
 As I become a willing participant in the story of God, as I submit my (partially) self-written story to God’s story, I become more the person God intended me to be.
 As I become the person God intended me to be, I find that result to not just be better for God, but better for me as well.

 Some are inclined to dig within themselves to find the deepest insight into what God wants them to be.
 Popular as this is, I see it as a way too prone to self-deception.
 It is a way that too easily reasons, “I am this way, so this must reflect what God wants me to be like.”
 Alexander Pope famously said a few centuries ago, “Whatever is, is right.”
 I can’t say that either about the world or about myself.
 I know myself to be a sinner.
 I know the world to be marred by my sin and the sin of others.
 So is the fact that I am a sinner me “real self?”
 That I am a sinner is a current reality about me that I need to take into account, but it is neither the identity for which God made me nor that for which he intends me.